flow4u/mydre-upload-sdk/README.md

 `mydre-upload-sdk` provides multi-language client libraries for uploading metrics, dataframes, and files to myDRE workspaces via Azure API Management and Blob Storage.

+> ## Work-in-Progress & not fully tested
+> * Documentation might not yet be up to standard: please report
+> * Scripts might have issues: please report

 ## Repository Layout

 ```text